 How do you choose?
 Avoid pronouns altogether.
 Instead of writing ‘I managed a team of sales executives’, or 'She managed a team of executives', just write ‘managed a team of sales executives’.

 20 Great UK Personal Statement Examples

-The best way to create a great personal statement is to follow by example, by listening to expert advice and finding personal statement examples.
+The best way to create a great personal statement is to listen to expert advice and find personal statement examples to follow.

 Our personal statement examples are written for jobs with UK employers in mind.
 They’ll help you to save time sifting through thousands of random examples that don’t hit the mark, and spend more time making progress on your job hunt.

 Good personal statement

 3 Common Questions About Personal Statements